deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_6_2.png)

-> 🔼 The figure illustrates the process of transition-focused observation abstraction, showing how the Hungarian algorithm matches elements between consecutive observations and an LLM generates a free-form description highlighting state differences.
+> 🔼 The figure illustrates the process of transition-focused observation abstraction, showing how the Hungarian algorithm matches elements between consecutive observations to highlight state differences, which are then used to generate a free-form natural language description of the next observation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The overview of transition-focused observation abstraction.